SethWJ/shareleh/README.md

 7. Download the files I have uploaded as a zip and extract them to the project folder you have created using Expo.

-8. Restart Expo on your computer for the node_modules to be updated.
+8. Restart Expo on your computer for the packages to be updated.
 When done, press the 'Share' button and use the Expo App on your phone to scan the QR code.